 - Uniswap – an ecosystem consisting of a protocol, a cryptocurrency exchange, a growing network of DeFi Apps, and many other pieces of the infrastructure all governed by the community.
 Uniswap was built with the help of Solidity, too.

 - Compound – a protocol on the Ethereum blockchain that establishes money markets.
 It is an algorithmic, autonomous interest rate protocol built to create various dApps.
 Compound smart contracts were created using Solidity.

 Choose Solidity for developing smart contracts since it is a perfect language for this purpose.

-Motoko is a great choice of a programming language for smart contract development in the DFINITY ecosystem.
+Motoko is a great choice of programming language for blockchain and smart contract development in the DFINITY ecosystem.

 If you haven’t heard of DFINITY yet, it is a non-profit organization that develops the Internet Computer, a public blockchain network platform based on the Internet Computer Protocol (ICP).
 It is a rather isolated chain that was created from the concept of a world computer that cannot be shut down and was launched only in 2021.

 At the moment, DFINITY has its own isolated DeFi ecosystem, which works similar to the modern DeFi we’re used to.
 The only difference is that it was written in Motoko and has no connections with regular EVM chains.